IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

       - Client Hostname
 -  Success Audit logs for SELECT, INSERT, UPDATE, DELETE, DECLARE, TRUNCATE queries are not generated, but if those queries fail for some reason, then the appropriate Failure Log is captured in audit logs and in the Guardium Error Report.
 -  Create database instanes in different regions.
 This is an IBM platform limitation where we can't create two Kafka streams from a single IBM Log Analysis.
+- Queries containing single line comments will not be parsed.
+- Multiline queries will not be parsed.

 ## 6. Configuring the IBM Cloud PostgresSQL filter in Guardium
 The Guardium universal connector is the Guardium entry point for native audit logs.
 The Guardium universal connector identifies and parses the received events, and converts them to a standard Guardium format.
 The output of the Guardium universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
 Configure Guardium to read the native audit logs by customizing the PostgreSQL template.

+**Important**:

+• Starting with Guardium Data Protection version 12.1, you can configuring the Universal Connectors in 2 ways.
+You can either use the legacy flow or the new flow.

+• To configure Universal Connector by using the new flow, see [Managing universal connector configuration](https://www.ibm.com/docs/en/gdp/12.x?topic=connector-managing-universal-configuration) topic.

+• To configure the Universal Connector by using the legacy flow, use the procedure from this section.

 ### Before you begin
 - Configure the policies you require.
 See [policies](https://github.com/IBM/universal-connectors/#policies) for more information.
 - You must have permission for the S-Tap Management role.
 The admin user includes this role by default.
 - Download the [guardium_logstash-offline-plugin-icd-postgresql.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/IcdPostgresOverKafkaEvent/guardium_logstash-offline-plugin-icd-postgresql.zip) plug-in.

 ### Procedure
 1. On the collector, go to **Setup > Tools and Views > Configure Universal Connector**.
 2. Before you upload the universal connector, enable the connector if it is disabled.